keleftheriou/AccessibilityKit/README.md

 // Use a simple or fancy NSAttributedString view.attributedText = .init(string: "Some text here", attributes: [.foregroundColor: UIColor.black])

-// Optionally set the vertical alignment to top, center or bottom. view.verticalAlignment = .center // default
 ```

 ## That's it! 👏